Linters

 lint

 Zulip has a script called lint that lives in our “tools” directory.
-It is the workhorse of our linting system, although in some cases it dispatches the heavy lifting to other components such as ruff, eslint, and other home grown tools.
+It is the workhorse of our linting system, although in some cases it dispatches the heavy lifting to other components such as Ruff, eslint, and other home grown tools.

 You can find the source code here.